28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 22. Tudor's Biscuit World

 As for Tudor's biscuits, they are huge and fluffy and available with a wide variety of toppings.
-The best of the bunch is the country ham/egg/cheese Tootie, but we're also partial to the melted cheese and pepperoni Peppi as it somewhat resembles the Mountain State's famous pepperoni rolls.
+The best of the bunch is the Tootie — which comes with country ham, egg, and cheese — but we're also partial to the melted cheese and pepperoni Peppi as it somewhat resembles West Virginia's pepperoni rolls, one of the most famous foods in all of the 50 states.
 If you want the true Tudor's Biscuit World experience, though, you'll have to get the gravy platter.
-This consists of a biscuit smothered in creamy country-style sausage gravy, and it comes with a caveat (from us): if you do get one, you'd better eat it quick.
-The biscuits aren't at their best once they've grown soggy and the gravy's kind of gross when it starts to congeal.
+This consists of a biscuit smothered in creamy country-style sausage gravy, and it comes with a caveat (from us): If you do get one, you'd better eat it quick.
+The biscuits aren't at their best once they've grown soggy, and the gravy is kind of gross when it starts to congeal.

 21. Biscuitville

-Biscuitville is another regional chain, its region primarily consisting of North Carolina and Virginia.
+Biscuitville is another regional chain, with its region primarily consisting of North Carolina and Virginia.
 Like Tudor's, it specializes in — wait for it — biscuits.
 Yes, the name does not lie.
 While the biscuits are slightly different from Tudor's, we'd be hard-pressed to pick between the two of them.
 Biscuitville, however, does have a slight edge due to its famous "biscuit window" that lets you see a fresh batch of biscuits being made every 15 minutes.
-Plus, foodies take note: it also post the provenance of its ingredients, particularly the flour that comes from a local grain mill that's been supplying the restaurant for decades (according to USA Today).
+Plus, foodies take note: It also posts the provenance of its ingredients, particularly the flour that comes from a local grain mill that's been supplying the restaurant for decades.

 You're going to want to get a biscuit at Biscuitville, of course, since why else would you visit an establishment by that name?
-If you're a true fan of regional cooking, you may wish to experience its version of biscuits and gravy here, too.
+If you're a true fan of regional cooking, you may wish to experience its version of biscuits and gravy here.
 For a less messy, more portable breakfast, however, we recommend the country ham biscuit.
-If you've never had country ham, it's pretty much the American version of prosciutto (via The New York Times).
+If you've never had country ham, it's pretty much the American version of prosciutto.
 While Biscuitville offers an "Ultimate" version topped with a fried egg and American cheese, the plainer biscuit and ham combo is pretty perfect all on its own.

 20. Kolache Factory